Department of Earth Resources Engineering, Faculty of Engineering

 Department of Earth Resources Engineering, Graduate School of Engineering

-Department of Earth Resources, Marine and Civil Engineering, Earth System Engineering Course, School of Engineering
+Department of Earth Resources Engineering, School of Engineering

 Rock engineering as well as rock mechanics is a truly interdisciplinary subject, with applications in geology and geophysics, mining, petroleum, and civil engineering.
 It relates to energy recovery and development, construction of underground spaces for transportation, water resources and defense facilities, prediction of earthquakes, and many other activities of greatest importance.